LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 30th Sunday in Ordinary Time - Social Teaching and the Catholic Vote

 In a few short weeks, citizens of the United States will have the opportunity to go to the polls once again to select a new president and Congress, and to make their choices concerning the political course that our country should take over the next four years.
-Now that the conventions and debates are over, and all of the political parties have outlined their own particular visions for the future, Catholics in America are faced with some very difficult decisions.
+Conventions and debates are over and the political parties have outlined their own particular visions for the future.
+Catholics in America are faced with some very difficult decisions.

 Given all of that, Americans must weigh carefully how participation in the public policy debate and our vote can contribute to greater respect for human life and dignity, religious tolerance and democracy, economic justice, and care for God's creation.

-If there is such a thing as a "Catholic Platform" it has been eloquently stated in the American Bishops Statement, Faithful Citizenship: Civic Responsibility for a New Millennium.
-In this document, the bishops outline seven areas that are at the heart of Catholic Social Teaching:
+If there is such a thing as a "Catholic Platform" it has been eloquently stated in the American Bishops Statement, Forming Consciences For Faithful Citizenship.
+In this document, the bishops outline several important areas that are at the heart of Catholic Social Teaching:

-• The Church has never made an endorsement for any one political candidate, and the bishops remind us that they believe "every candidate, policy, and political platform should be measured by how they touch the human person; whether they enhance or diminish human life, dignity, and human rights; and how they advance the common good."
-Catholics need to act in support of these principles and policies in public life.
-It is the particular vocation of the laity to transform the world.
-We have to encourage this vocation and do more to bring all believers to this mission.
-As bishops, we do not endorse or oppose candidates.
-Rather, we seek to form the consciences of our people so that they can examine the positions of candidates and make choices based on Catholic moral and social teaching.
+Every candidate, policy, and political platform should be held accountable and measured by how they touch the human person, whether they enhance or diminish human life, dignity, and human rights and how they advance the common good.
+It is our particular vocation and responsibility to transform the world.
+And we are called to form our consciences so that we can examine the positions of candidates and make choices based on Catholic moral and social teaching.

 There is much that can be done by Catholics right now - even before the elections - to express our concerns to all candidates running for office.
 We need to challenge them to enact just policies.
 We need to remind them of our belief that government should focus on the common good, the protection of our planet Earth and all of its wonderful resources, and to address the growing disparity between rich and poor.
 We need to do this because our lives are rooted in the Gospel values of Christ and the social justice teachings of our Church.